wazuh/wazuh-documentation/source/user-manual/api/securing-api.rst

     The default password can be changed using the following Wazuh API request: :api-ref:`PUT /security/users/{user_id} <operation/api.controllers.security_controller.update_user>`

     .. note::
-      The password for users must have a minimum length of 8 characters and also use at least one uppercase and one lowercase letter, a number, and a symbol.
+      The password for users must contain between 8 and 64 characters.
+It must also use at least one uppercase and one lowercase letter, a number, and a symbol.

     After changing the password, there is no need to restart the Wazuh API but a new :api-ref:`authentication <operation/api.controllers.security_controller.login_user>` will be required for the affected users.